PReSS Account Policy and Procedures

 17. Academic units may establish fixed charges against PReSS accounts to cover research consumables and other operational research costs as approved by the Dean of Graduate Studies.

-18. PReSS funding may be expended towards the following operational costs of required doctoral research, or towards equivalent required operational research costs as approved by the Dean of Graduate Studies (or nominee) subject to clauses 19-22:
+a) PReSS funding may be expended towards the following operational costs of required doctoral research where approved by the supervisor:

-• reimbursement of reasonable expenses for research participants and/or gift vouchers/koha for participants and/or cultural advisers
+• reimbursement of reasonable expenses for research participants and/or gift vouchers/koha for participants and/or cultural adviser fees

 • specialist computing peripherals as approved by the Dean of Graduate Studies (or nominee)